Experts available for comment

 Jackie is our lead practitioner on person-centred thinking, quality and issues related to the regulation of services for vulnerable people.

 Ann McCallum – former co-chair of the Dimensions Council

 Ann is supported by Dimensions and can speak about how important it was for her to be involved in choosing her own support package.

 She is a former co-chair of the Dimensions council and enjoys every moment of being a voice for the people Dimensions supports.
 Ann is passionate about people with learning disabilities being listened to and having choice and control over all parts of their lives.

-Jordan Smith – Co-Chair of the Dimensions Council and Health Equalities Lead
+Jordan Smith – Chair of the Dimensions Council and Health Equalities Lead

 Jordan is a man with Cerebral Palsy who since being supported by Dimensions feels like his life has been transformed by the opportunities available to him – which he has embraced with enthusiasm.
 He is our lead spokesperson for #MyGPandMe

 An advocate for others through his passion in local and national politics – a spokesperson against the barriers to voting because of his own past experiences and expertise – a true champion for LOVE YOUR VOTE

-An ambassador for others supported by Dimensions as Co-Chair of the Dimensions Council, Jordan brings others together to unite to find solutions, share stories and influence how Dimensions provides support to others.
+An ambassador for others supported by Dimensions as Chair of the Dimensions Council, Jordan brings others together to unite to find solutions, share stories and influence how Dimensions provides support to others.

 A professional in the role of Quality Consultant, a champion for ‘GREAT’ support and a fierce challenger in his quality checking role, a tough critic and able interviewer when supporting business support interviews and a wonderful story teller when training new staff around their and Dimensions values.

 Steve Scown – Group Chief Executive

 With over 30 years’ experience working with people with learning disabilities and autism, Steve leads Dimensions in championing the personalisation agenda and co-authored the award winning books, ‘Making it Personal’ and ‘Making it Personal for Everyone.’
-Steve is a Trustee of Skills For Care and a former chair of VODG, the influential Voluntary Organisations for the Disabled Group.
+Steve is a Trustee of Skills For Care and a former chair of VODG, the influential Voluntary Organisations for Disability Group.